Medowhill/pl_articles/en/3/index.md

 }
 ```

 For the given empty list, the function returns the empty list.
-Otherwise, the return value is a list, whose head is one larger than the head of the given list and tail has elements, which are one larger than the elements of the tail of the given list.
+Otherwise, the return value is a list whose head is one larger than the head of the given list and tail has elements that are one larger than the elements of the tail of the given list.

-Define function `square`, which takes a list as an argument and returns a list, whose elements are the squares of the elements of the given list.
+Define function `square`, which takes a list as an argument and returns a list whose elements are the squares of the elements of the given list.
 Check the below code after trying to find an answer.

 <details><summary>`square` code</summary>
 ```scala